 Animals entering the U.S. may be subject to regulation by USDA APHIS as all well as other federal agencies.
 Depending on your destination state, your pet may need to also meet additional health requirements.
 Read more here.

 CDC regulations govern the importation of animals and animal products capable of causing human disease.
+Animals regulated by the CDC: dogs; cats; turtles, snakes, and lizards; monkeys; civets; african rodents; and bats.
 Pets taken out of the United States are subject upon return to the same regulations as those entering for the first time.
 The CDC does not require general certificates of health for pets for entry into the United States.
 However, health certificates may be required for entry into some states, or may be required by airlines for pets.
 You should check with officials in your state of destination and with your airline prior to your travel date.
 Read more here.